 You are so afraid of choosing the wrong niche that you don’t select one at all.
 You are worried you will fail and not make any money.

 Perfectionism is huge.
-You go over and over the niche market and can’t find any guarantees that the niche you choose is the right one.
+You go over and over the niche market and can’t find any guarantees that your chosen niche is the right one.

 Now you have five different opinions and are more confused than before.
-Int the meantime, it has been three weeks, and you are getting desperate to find the perfect niche.
+In the meantime, it has been three weeks, and you are getting desperate to find the perfect niche.

 The pressure is on, and you don’t know what to do.
 What are the natural things to do?
 Give up and say I couldn’t do it.
 Nope!
 You got this one.
 Just keep reading.

 Just let it go!
-Yes, finding the right niche is essential but not so critical that you need to stress over it.
+Finding the right niche is essential but not so critical that you need to stress over it.
 You can change at any time you like.

-Poorly Defined Way To Search For A Niche
+Poorly Defined Way To Search For A Business Niche

 I remember the day I started affiliate marketing and tried to find a niche.
 It feels like it was only a day ago.